Practical ways to change your work habits and increase productivity

 If you weren’t doing the job that you’re doing now, what would you like to be doing?
 I’m a frustrated doctor.
 My mum and dad were doctors, they’ve retired.
 I always wanted to be a doctor, but I was very good at maths, and so I did engineering.

 How do you push yourself when the going gets tough?
 Passion is one thing.
 I have very strong passion.
 The second thing is discipline.
-I have routines, quarterly I review what I call my big rocks, my priority.
+I have routines, quarterly I review what I call my big rocks, my priorities.
 Every week I’m planning them; on a daily basis, I’m focusing.
 Probably the third one is mentors.
 I have surrounded myself with a few amazing mentors who give me a kick in the butt if I’m not doing the right things.
 I think that’s great.

 What’s one of the best decisions you’ve ever made to improve your career?
 It’s probably surrounding myself with great people.
 First listening to them, listening to their podcasts, listening to their speeches, reading books.
 Also being part of great networking - like you offer.
 I’m part of another great network called Thought Leader, which is a network of coaches, trainers, speakers, and we exchange ideas, and challenge each other.